celo-org/celo-monorepo/packages/docs/operations-manual/attestation-service.md

 Under [Settings](https://dashboard.nexmo.com/settings), copy the API key into the environment variable `NEXMO_KEY`, and API secret into `NEXMO_SECRET`.

-If you wish to partition the numbers or settings used within this account, for example if you have validators in different environments using the same account, you may choose to create and configure a [Nexmo application](https://dashboard.nexmo.com/applications/) for each one.
+If you wish to partition the numbers used within this account, you may choose to create and configure a [Nexmo application](https://dashboard.nexmo.com/applications/) for each one.
 In each application, enable messaging (labeled as `Communicate with WhatsApp, Facebook Messenger, MMS and Viber`) and assign a number.
 Copy each application's `Application Id` value into the appropriate instance's `NEXMO_APPLICATION` configuration value.
-Then generate a public/private keypair or upload the public key of a private key you've already generated on the target machine.
-The path to this private key should be supplied in the `NEXMO_APPLICATION_PRIVATE_KEY_PATH` variable.
+There is no need to generate or use a public/private keypair.
 By default an Attestation Service will pick a number from the global pool of numbers not linked to a specific Nexmo application.
-If you wish to use separate numbers for each Nexmo application, you can link a number to each application and set the `NEXMO_APPLICATION_SPECIFIC_NUMBERS` configuration option to `1`.
+The only effect of supplying `NEXMO_APPLICATION` is to select numbers from those linked to that application.

-Note that Attestation Service from version 1.2.0 no longer requires callback URLs to be supplied in the Nexmo dashboard.
+Note that Attestation Service from version 1.2.0 no longer requires callback URLs to be supplied in the Nexmo dashboard, so supports using a single account for multiple Attestation Services.

 ### MessageBird